tapnisu/shimarin/README.md

 ## Overview

-Shima Rin is a discord bot, made using `Rust`.
+Shimarin is a discord bot, made using `Rust`.
 Bot is named after Shima Rin from Yuru Camp manga series.

 ## Invite